AJMosley345/static-site-iac-code/README.md

 # AMosley-IaCStaticSite
-IaC (Infrastructure as Code) for my static site.
-Using AWS Lightsail for the VPS instance, Terraform and Ansible for configuration and infrastructure, then (insert Static Site Generator here) to generate the site.
+IaC for my static site.
+Using *{cloud provider}* for the VM instance, Terraform and Ansible for provisioning and configuration, then *{static site generator}* to generate the site.

 # Stack
-- AWS (VPS Provider)
+- {cloud provider} (VM Provider)
 - Cloudflare (DNS Provider)
+- Porkbun (Domain Name Provider)
 - Terraform (Provisioning of resources and creation)
 - Ansible (Automated configuration and updating)
 - *Static Site Generator*